SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_schedule.md

 #### errors

-* 217 - List contains nonexistent entities - if one or more of tracker ids belong to nonexistent tracker (or to a tracker belonging to different user).
+* 217 - List contains nonexistent entities - if one or more of tracker IDs belong to nonexistent tracker (or to a tracker belonging to different user).
 * 222 - Plugin not found - if specified report plugin not found.
 * 236 - Feature unavailable due to tariff restrictions - if device's tariff does not allow usage of reports.